 The impact of the Coronavirus on Colombia

 The country was under a national lockdown until September 21.
-Due to the lockdown, the country has experienced economic woes, as key sectors of the economy were closed.
+Due to this situation, Colombia has experienced economic woes, as key sectors of the economy were closed.

-However, districts with low infection rates would be allowed to reopen, though people would still be required to wear masks and avoid crowds.
-In hard hit areas such as the capital, Bogota, quarantines of some neighborhoods and regional curfews would still be in effect.
+However, districts with low infection rates were allowed to reopen, though people would still be required to wear masks and avoid crowds.
+In hard-hit areas such as the capital, Bogota, quarantines of some neighborhoods and regional curfews were enforced.

 Because of the rise in unemployment, there have been protests in Colombia during this time.

 Colombia is Latin America’s fifth-largest country.
 Its rich multicultural heritage dates back to 12,000 BC, when its first inhabitants included the Muisca, Quimbaya, and Tairona.

 Given the incredible beauty and rich history, it’s no wonder this is a dream destination for travelers.

 It has more species of birds than any other country in the world, lush rainforests, unique desert and highland ecosystems, and access to the world’s third-largest coral reef.